skku-comit/2024-1-AWS-developer-associate/week1/gwonhong/section6.md

     - standard: multi-AZ, great for production
     - one zone: one-AZ, great for development, backup enabled by default, compatible with IA
 - over 90% cost savings!

+## EBS vs EFS

+### EBS

+- can be attached to one instance (except io1/io2)
+- locked to one AZ
+- to migrate across AZ, need to take snapshot and restore to another AZ
+- root EBS volumes of instances: terminate when EC2 is terminated (by default)

+### EFS

+- can mount 100s of instances *across AZ*
+- EFS share website files (WordPress)
+- Only Linux Instances
+- higher price than EBS
+- can leverage EFS-IA(Infrequent Access) for cost savings

+## 기억할 내용

+- EFS vs EBS vs local instance store 비교!